 We're also turning waste into power, self-generating 20% of the energy we use and, in turn, doing our bit for the planet.
 We're reducing plastic waste by celebrating our tap water and rolling out an ambitious water fountain project.
 We're using our voice to lobby for change and partnering with WaterAid to provide clean water to the world's poorest communities.

 Together, we're building a better future for our customers, our region and our planet.

 Thames Water is a unique, rewarding and diverse place to work.
 If you join our team, you'll enjoy fast-tracked career opportunities, flexible working arrangements and unparalleled benefits.
-We're also proud to be an equal opportunity employer, Stonewall Diversity Champion and Disability Confident Leader, welcoming individuals from all walks of life and leading the way with an award-winning mental health and wellbeing strategy
+We're also proud to be an equal opportunity employer, Stonewall Diversity Champion and Disability Confident Leader, welcoming individuals from all walks of life and leading the way with award-winning mental health and well-being strategy